Reaper1994/bus-timetable/README.md

 php artisan import-bus-mapper-xml-data {file}
 ```

-Where `{file}` is the path to the XML file. some example files are used in the public directory
+Where `{file}` is the path to the XML file. some example files are located in the public directory

 eg
 ```